Menu

 Let’s Get Building!

-In making these cabinets, I used the sanded face of the plywood facing inside the cabinets (so that when you look inside you see the nice sanded face).
+When I made these cabinets, I put the sanded face of the plywood facing inside the cabinets (so that when you look inside the cabinet you see the nice sanded face).

-For the face frame section, I used 1″x4″ pine boards ripped to size because then I wouldn’t have to hide the plywood endgrain edges.
+For the face frame section, I used 1″x4″ pine boards ripped to size so that I wouldn’t have to hide the exposed edges of the plywood.

 You could also use thin strips of veneer or cut strips of pine to cap the ends as well.
-If you do this, you will just have to account for the extra material and cut down your plywood or other to allow for the extra width of the veneer or pine boards.
+If you do this, you will just have to account for the extra material and cut down your parts to allow for the extra overall width.

 If you follow my design exactly, you’ll see that I built a bit of a hybrid system where I combined features of both faceframe and frameless cabinets.

-I built a faceframe that extended out past the face of the cabinet carcasses as this will give you some adjustability when you go to install your cabinets.
+I built a faceframe that extended out past the sides of the cabinet carcasses as this gives you some side-to-side adjustability when it comes to installing your cabinets.

-But I kept the inside edge of the faceframe flush with the inside edge of the plywood.
-Typical faceframe cabinets have a lip that goes all around the inside of the cabinet that reduces the size of the items you can fit inside the cabinet.
+But on the inside of the cabinet, I kept the inside edge of the faceframe flush with the inside edge of the plywood.
+Typical faceframe cabinets have a lip that goes all around the inside of the cabinet that reduces the size of the items you can fit inside.

-I wanted to have all usable space inside the cabinets.
+I wanted to have all of usable space I could inside the cabinets.

-This is an important detail to know because even though you are building a faceframe for the cabinets, you will need to buy hinges for a frameless cabinet 🙂
+This is an important detail because even though you are building a faceframe for the cabinets, you will need to buy hinges for a frameless cabinet 🙂

 I’ve included the sizes and cut lists below for the cabinets so you can see exactly how I built them.

 I didn’t use any fancy dados or anything like that – just regular pocket holes and screws.
-For me, I love the Milescraft pocket hole jig as I’ve found the little magnet they put on it to be like an extra set of hands when you are using a clamp to hold the jig on the plywood.
-Much better than the Kreg Jig.
+For me, I love the Milescraft pocket hole jig as I’ve found the little magnet on it to be like an extra set of hands when you are using a clamp to hold the jig on the plywood – much easier than the Kreg Jig.

-To sum up – I would recommend getting the Milescraft pocket hole jig and face clamp but use Kreg pocket screws.
+So I would recommend getting the Milescraft pocket hole jig and face clamp, but use Kreg pocket screws.

-Another little thing to keep in mind – when you’re drilling for the screw holes you want to ensure they are to be drilled on the side opposite the nice side of the plywood.
+Another little thing to keep in mind is that when you’re drilling holes for the screws you need to make sure that the holes are to drilled on the side that isn’t seen (the side opposite the nice side of the plywood).

-When you’re screwing the parts together, I found it worked well to clamp the wood together and then put the screws in.
-This way if the plywood has any sort of bow or warp in it, the clamps will hold it in place and then the screw will fasten it together – rather than the screw having to both pull the parts tight and fasten it as well.
+When screwing the parts together, I found it worked well to clamp the wood together and then put the screws in.
+This way if the plywood has any sort of bow or warp in it, the clamps can hold everything in place as the screw fastens it together – rather than trying to have the screw pull the parts tight and align them at the same time.

 I went about it in the following order:

-1) Cut the cabinet sides to size & cut out reliefs on top and bottom for the toe kick and for the board across the top at the back for mounting it to the wall.
-Remember, you have to keep in mind that you will want the nice face of the plywood on the inside of the cabinets – so the orientation and where you cut your top and bottom relief will matter.
-Once this was done, I drilled the holes for the shelf pins on the nice side of the plywood to hold shelving on the inside of the cupboards and then pre-drilled all the pocket holes on the OUTSIDE non-sanded face of the plywood at the different places where I would be attaching the face frame, back mounting board, cabinet base shelf.
+1) Cut the cabinet sides to size & cut reliefs on top and bottom for the toe kick and for the mounting board that goes across the back and is used to mount the cabinet to the wall.
+Remember, you want the nice face of the plywood on the inside of the cabinets – so the orientation and where you cut your top and bottom relief matters.
+Once this was done, I drilled the holes for the shelf pins on the nice side of the plywood to hold shelving on the inside of the cupboards.
+Then I pre-drilled all the pocket holes on the OUTSIDE (non-sanded face) of the plywood where I would be attaching the face frame, back mounting board, and cabinet base shelf.

-3) Cut the back mounting board to size & the upper mounting boards to size & drill pocket holes on both ends of the upper mounting boards.
+3) Cut the back mounting board & the upper mounting boards & drill pocket holes on both ends of the upper mounting boards.

-4) Screw the cabinet base to both of the cabinet sides and then install the upper mounting boards & back mounting boards to the cabinet sides.
-Make sure that the cabinet is square as you do this by using a square and measuring tape.
+4) Screw the cabinet base to both of the cabinet sides and then install the upper mounting boards & back mounting board to the cabinet sides.
+Make sure that the cabinet is square as you do this by using a carpenter square and measuring tape.

-6) Fill any any joints as required with wood filler – or you could just leave them if you wanted to.
+6) Fill any any joints as required with wood filler if required.
 Sand and paint/stain as required.

-7) Then I started working on making the plywood cupboard doors.
+Once all of that was done, I started making the plywood cupboard doors.

 Plywood Cupboard Doors – A Simple, Quick Solution